Browse Dictionary: Letter “S”

 Sabad, Word (Sabad); utterance, word, instruction, teaching.

-Grammar: noun, nominative case; masculine, singular.
+Grammar : noun, accusative case; masculine, singular.

-Etymology: Apabhransh - sabad; Sanskrit - shabda (शब्द - articulate sound, noise).
+Etymology : Apabhransh - sabad; Sanskrit - shabda (शब्द - articulate sound, noise).

 sabh